-A plunge saw is a highly versatile tool that most cabinet makers and kitchen fitters wouldn’t be without.
-However, it is quite a substantial investment so it’s worth doing your homework to check you get the best tool for you.
+The best plunge saw is a highly versatile tool that most cabinet makers and kitchen fitters wouldn’t be without.
+However, it is quite a substantial investment so it’s worth doing your homework to find out which will be the best plunge saw for you.

 Ideally, choose a saw with a variable speed as this gives you greater versatility and also provides optimum performance on a range of materials.